rissets/rs_timmer/README.md

 # RS Timer - A PWA Pomodoro Focus App

 RS Timer is a Progressive Web App (PWA) built with Next.js, React, ShadCN UI, Tailwind CSS, and Genkit.
 It's designed to help you enhance focus and productivity using the Pomodoro Technique, with AI-powered session analysis and customizable features.
+It now includes Firebase authentication for user management.

 ## Features

+*   User Authentication: Registration, Login, Forgot Password.
+*   Protected main application page, accessible only after login.
 *   Customizable Pomodoro, Short Break, and Long Break timers.
 *   Selectable soundscapes for work and break periods.
 *   AI-powered session summarization and improvement suggestions (using Genkit).